 The internet offers many conveniences to modern living, and nearly every living human being on earth has benefited from digital technology.
 On social media, we share our lives and opinions on every topic under the sun.
 While some people are merely fond of posting and influencing their digital acquaintances, others rely on it.
 At Bayview Recovery, we want our clients to understand the relationship between drinking and social media.
-If you need treatment for drug or alcohol addiction, contact our Portland, Oregon treatment center today at 855.478.3650.
+If you need treatment for drug or alcohol addiction, contact our Tacoma, WA treatment center today at 855.478.3650.

 How Are Drinking and Social Media Related?

 Social media has advertisements, news, and individual postings that alcohol and tobacco brands use to their advantage.
 Restaurants and bars use social media to promote drink specials and happy hours.
 For some individuals, social media also plays a big part in organizing social events where you can get alcohol and drugs.
 As a result, when you’re scrolling through Facebook or Instagram, you’re being inundated with images and triggers, causing you to think about returning to substance use.
 This inundation can cause a person with even a mild addiction to feel like they have to use substances again to be “normal.”

 You can see celebrities offering their favorite cocktails and party pictures thousands of times a day.
 American teens absorb this information daily, and most of them have multiple accounts.
 Many teens spend hours a day on digital media.
 Some research suggests a link between this exposure to drinking behaviors.

 However, this correlation between drinking and social media doesn’t stop in the teen years.
 Many young adults and older adults see pictures of people drunk or using drugs on social media each day.
 These individuals are at a higher risk of becoming addicted to substances, requiring treatment programs, such as the one we offer at Bayview Recovery.